state-of-the-art/BlendNet/README.md

 ## Issues

-If BlendNet saying "Something is wrong" or working incorrectly - it's the right place to find the answer.
+If BlendNet says "Something is wrong" or works incorrectly - it's the right place to find the answer.
 BlendNet wants to automate the process as much as possible, but sometimes environments are so much custom that the automation could work wrong.
 Let's check where you can see the issues:

 ### Addon configuration

-Addon is using a provider tools for its configuration.
+Addon is using provider tools for its configuration.
 So check that your provider tool is available in your PATH and working correctly: you should be able to create an instance and bucket in the default project using the provider tool.